AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 <table><tr><th>[ DotP](http://darcs.haskell.org/packages/dph/examples/dotp/)</th>
 <td>
 Computes the dot product of two vectors of `Double`s.
 There are two variants of this program: (1) "primitives" is directly coded against the array primitives from package dph and (2) "vectorised" is a high-level DPH program transformed by GHC's vectoriser.
+In addition to these two DPH variants of the dot product, we also have two non-DPH reference implementations: (a) "ref Haskell" is a Haskell program using imperative, unboxed arrays and and (b) "ref C" is a C implementation using pthreads.
 </td></tr>
 <tr><th>[ SMVM](http://darcs.haskell.org/packages/dph/examples/smvm/)</th>
 <td>